Client-Engineering-Indonesia/watsonx-incubation-2024-May/README.md

 # watsonx workshop for Indonesia
-Welcome to the watsonx workshop Indonesia, an innovative incubation program tailored for local participants fluent in Bahasa Indonesia.
+Welcome to the watsonx workshop for Indonesia, an innovative incubation program tailored for local participants fluent in Bahasa Indonesia.
 This workshop aims to provide comprehensive insights into leveraging WatsonX's enterprise-grade generative AI capabilities across various applications.
 Through a series of hands-on labs, you will be guided from understanding the fundamentals of generative AI to practical implementation in specific use cases.

-This repository comprises multiple labs designed to facilitate your comprehension of utilizing Large Language Models (LLMs) to address your specific requirements.
+This repository comprises multiple labs to facilitate your comprehension of utilizing Large Language Models (LLMs) to address your specific requirements.

 ## Labs Tutorial
 Let's start from the beginning, following Lab 0 sequentially to ensure a smooth understanding and progression through the subsequent labs: